Karen Buck: Parliamentary career

+Political views

-Buck expressed concerned in 2018 that homeless Londoners were forced to move out of London, stating: "Losing your home is a deeply traumatic event and then being offered accommodation miles away from your community, your work, your children's school and your care responsibilities compounds all that trauma.
+Buck expressed concerns in 2018 that homeless Londoners were forced to move out of the city, stating: "Losing your home is a deeply traumatic event and then being offered accommodation miles away from your community, your work, your children's school and your care responsibilities compounds all that trauma.
 People are struggling against the most appalling odds to hold their own lives together and above all to hold their kids' lives together."

-She has voted in favour of the hunting ban and gay marriage, whilst in 2007, she voted against replacing Trident.
+She voted in favour of the hunting ban and gay marriage, whilst in 2007, she voted against replacing Trident.
 Buck was previously a member of the Campaign for Nuclear Disarmament.
-Whilst an MP, she has been in Greenpeace and Amnesty International.
+Whilst an MP, she was a member of Greenpeace and Amnesty International.

 Buck was formerly a member of two white-collar public service trade unions, the Association of Scientific, Technical and Managerial Staffs (ASTMS) and the National and Local Government Officers' Association (NALGO).
-Prior to it being merged with Amicus, she was a member of the Transport and General Workers' Union (TGWU).
+Before it merged with Amicus, she was a member of the Transport and General Workers' Union (TGWU).

+Post-Parliament

+In January 2025, Buck was appointed by the Mayor of London to chair the Old Oak and Park Royal Development Corporation (OPDC).
+Commenting on the appointment, she said, "This is such an exciting development with so much potential.
+I am hugely looking forward to working with the Board and team at OPDC as it moves into the next phase of delivering the homes and jobs London needs."

 Personal life

-Buck is married to Barrie Taylor, a former Labour councillor in Westminster who was conferred with the title of Honorary Alderman in July 2018.
-From 1994 to 1997, Buck and Taylor served together as councillors for Queen's Park ward in Westminster.
-The couple have a son, Cosmo.